Frequently Asked Questions

 How do I take the next step?

 If you would like find out more, then I recommend an initial appointment which will provide an opportunity for me to find out about you and what is troubling you, and for you to gain a sense of who I am and how I work.
-We can then discuss whether we can work with one another.
-There is no obligation to continue.
+We can then discuss whether we can work with one another although there is no obligation to continue.
 Call 07812 112307 or use the email link at the top of the page.

 If we decide it would be beneficial to work together we would then discuss the length of our agreement.
-There are times another therapist or specialised agency would be better suited for you and I would be happy to refer you on.
+I would be happy to refer you to another therapist or specialised agency if it seems that it would be better suited for you.